Georgetown Law Pro Bono Program

 In addition to one-time or shorter-term pro bono opportunities, students may also engage in longer-term work with local organizations through an internship or externship.
 Externships frequently take place during the academic year and are performed for academic credit (be aware that work completed for credit does not count toward the Georgetown Law Pro Bono Pledge; however, hours above and beyond those credited may be counted).
 Internships, often taking place over the summer on a voluntary basis or supported by a stipend, can be a great way to develop legal skills, experience and relationships.
 See the Georgetown Law Pro Bono Pledge FAQs for guidance as to what summer work may qualify for Pledge recognition.

-If you are interested in setting up a pro bono internship, the following two databases offer a great way to start your search:
+If you are interested in setting up a pro bono internship, the following resources offer a great way to start your search:

 • PSJD — This site lists announcements for internships and projects with domestic and international non-profit organizations and government agencies.
 In addition, PSJD is a great resource for identifying organizations that engage in the type of work in which you are interested.
 To access the PSJD database you will need to create a user name and password the first time you visit the site.